 Mindfulness as a Foundation for Healing

+You can think of mindfulness practice as an advanced operating system for navigating the ‘daydream’ we call our reality.
+It is also a vehicle to awaken from this daydream.
 To awaken from the daydream is to become more aware of the present moment and to let go of the distractions and patterns that prevent us from experiencing life fully.
-It is to become more mindful and present in our daily lives, rather than simply going through the motions without really paying attention to what we are doing or experiencing.
+It is to become more mindful and present in our daily lives rather than simply going through the motions without paying attention to what we are doing or experiencing.

 Meditation as a Tool to Achieve Mindfulness

-Meditation is a foundation-layer for any skill-building endeavor in that it first and foremost acts as a tool to connect with the true nature of ourselves and our potential.
+Meditation is a foundation layer for any skill-building endeavor in that it first and foremost acts as a tool to connect with the true nature of ourselves and our potential.

-Beginning to Let go
+Beginning to Let Go

 Mindfulness gives us another choice — to be with our experience with gentleness and begin to let go.